Gakur/project-wk2/README.md

 * 0 < Date >= 31.
 * 0 < Month >= 12
 * Gender Male or Female. <br/>
 True value is output.
-Output example: **You were born on Sunday and Your akan name is Kwasi!** &nbsp If your gender is Male.<br/>
+Output example: **Hello you were born on Sunday and Your akan name is Kwasi!** &nbsp If your gender is Male.<br/>
 True value is output.
-Output example: **You were born on Sunday and Your akan name is  Akosua!** &nbsp If your gender is female.
+Output example: **Hello queen you were born on Sunday and Your akan name is  Akosua!** &nbsp If your gender is female.

 **Example**
 * year input   -- 2001
 * month input  -- 7
 * date input -- 15
 * gender -- male selected,
-**Expected output is *You were born on Sunday and Your akan name is Kwasi!***
+**Expected output is *Hello you were born on Sunday and Your akan name is Kwasi!***

 ## Known Bugs
 Some details may not be displayed as expected.Some details may be invalid.